Premiership: Exeter Chiefs 9-21 Leicester Tigers

 Exeter fought back from a 15-0 deficit at half-time but three Gareth Steenson penalties were all the home team had to show for their efforts.

 Leicester climb above Bath into third position in the table and trail unbeaten leaders Saracens by four points, while Exeter's inconsistent start to the campaign continues.

-Richard Cockerill's men, who had lost their only previous Premiership outing away from home this season at Bath, dominated the first 40 minutes with an effective display against a Chiefs side that struggled to show any form until after the interval.
+Richard Cockerill's men, who had dominated the first 40 minutes with an effective display against a Chiefs side that struggled to show any form until after the interval.